Contact us USA/CA: 800-2682918

 In addition, knowing the right way to bow to a Japanese person is important, since the act conveys confidence.
 Even if you're not entirely confident in your bowing abilities, not returning someone's bow can be considered highly disrespectful.

 In this article, we will get you started on the basics of Japanese language, both verbal and nonverbal.

-These greetings, including the etiquette of bowing, are all part of a complex system of “face”.
-Embarrassing someone, even accidentally, in a way that causes them to "lose face" is considered a serious social faux pas, and something travelers should try to avoid when visiting Japan.
+Greetings, along with the etiquette of bowing, are all part of a complex system of “giving face”.
+Embarrassing someone, even accidentally, in a way that causes them to "lose face", is considered a serious social faux pas, and something visitors to Japan should try to avoid.